 For Bridgecrew platform - Bridgecrew performs load balancing across these addresses.

-A tab opens for registering a new app on GitLab Self-Managed.
+- Enter your GitLab Self-Managed domain, for example, gitlab.my_company.com, then select Register.
+A new tab opens for registering a new OAUTH app in GitLab Self-Managed.

-- Check the API box.
+- Check API.

 The Confidential setting shown in the image above, is checked by default in GitLab Self-Managed, however, it is not required for Bridgecrew Cloud.